-- a.
-The city shall provide at no cost to the employee the following items of uniform clothing:

-- 6 pair of trousers

-- 6 shirts

-- 6 tee shirts
+6 tee shirts

-- 1 lightweight jacket

-- 1 insulated jacket liner

-- 1 winter coat
+1 winter coat

-- 2 pairs of steel-toe work boots
+2 pairs of steel-toe work boots

 - b.
 Each employee shall receive, when granted regular status, one issue of uniform clothing.
 Thereafter, the city will replace worn items on a wear-and-tear basis.
-Twice each year, employees may request replacement of items that are worn beyond reasonable use.
-The city may request that used items be returned when new items are given to employees.

-- c.
-The city shall provide for the cleaning and laundering of items of uniform clothing.

-- d.
-The city's cost for replacement of safety shoes shall be limited to \$150 annually for each employee.
+The city will replace up to 4 pants and/or shirts per year as requested by each employee to replace worn items. - c.
+The city shall provide for the cleaning and laundering of items of uniform clothing. - d.
+The city's cost for replacement of safety shoes shall be limited to \$175 annually for each employee.

-The city shall also provide each employee with the following gear. provided that the nature of the work performed requires the items for reasons of personal comfort and safety, as determined by the city:
+The city shall also provide each employee with the following gear, provided that the nature of the work performed requires the items for reasons of personal comfort and safety, as determined by the city: